-Some of the acrylic and watercolour paintings on this page are the product of a 7-week art course I took in Florence, Italy last spring.
+I continue to paint moments from my semester in France and a 7-week art course I took in Florence, Italy a few years ago.
 I was inspired by the colourful houses, magnificent churches and historic buildings, and the Renaissance masterpieces held within.

 Bruce Wastle, Senior Engineer, was much more than a quickly scrolling name in the credits of a daily show.
 With this series I am paying tribute to my dad, who passed away in 2012.
 During his 35-year career at Crossroads/CTS TV, he worked in many European countries, helping ministries to run their own programming in other languages.